 Triangular contest benefits ABVP

-From this election result and the past polling trend, a clear pattern seems to emerge.
+From this election result and past polling trends, a clear pattern seems to emerge.
 A triangular contest benefits the ABVP, which seems to have a loyal and monolithic constituency of voters, especially in the science departments.

-The SFI and ASA, apart from a loyal base on the other hand, have to depend on votes from alliance partners and “swing votes” that could potentially go to either outfit.
+The SFI and ASA, apart from a loyal base, have to depend on votes from alliance partners and “swing votes” that could potentially go to either outfit.
 Hence, complex alliances have always been key to their victory.

 Nagpal, the newly elected president, alluded to as much when she said the breakdown between ASA and SFI did play a role in securing ABVP’s win.
 “Last year, the alliance between SFI and ASA ensured their victory,” she told The Wire.